stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 relay it to the Stacks peer network.
 If the transaction is well-formed, then it will be propagated to all reachable Stacks peers.
-Eventually, assuming the transaction remains resident in the peers' memories for long enough, a Stacks miner will select the transaction for inclusion in the longest fork's next block.
+Eventually, assuming the transaction remains resident in the peers' memories for long enough, a Stacks leader will select the transaction for inclusion in the longest fork's next block.
 Once this happens, the state-transitions encoded by the transaction are materialized in the blockchain state replicas in all peers.